rdjain/Digital-Signal-Processing/README.md

 # Digital-Signal-Processing

-Some basic digital operations on n-point sequences in C
+Some basic digital operations on n-point sequences in C and Matlab